dlforrister/ICIPE_Metabolomics_WS_2022/README.md

 2. program 2
 3. program 3

+### Download datasets and code
+Please download the practice datasets and code prior to traveling to ICIPE for the workshop.
+You will need these files for the hands-on analysis training.
+1. Code 1
+2. Code 2
+3. Dataset1
+4. Dataset2

 ### Download and read these three papers:
 1. Paper 1: [Wiggins et al 2016](Wiggins2016.pdf) Quantitative and qualitative shifts in defensive metabolites define chemical defense investment during leaf development in Inga, a genus of tropical trees.
 2. Paper 2: [Sedio et al 2021](Sedio2021.pdf).
 Chemical Similarity of Co-occurring Trees Decreases With Precipitation and Temperature in North American Forests.